Yacht: Design features

 High-performance rigs provide aerodynamic efficiency and hydrodynamically efficient hulls minimize drag through the water and sideways motion.

 Racing yachts have a wide selection of weights and shapes of sail to accommodate different wind strengths and points of sail.
 A suite of sails on a racing yachts would include several weights of jib and spinnaker, plus a specialized storm jib and trysail (in place of the mainsail).
 Performance yachts are likely to have full-battened kevlar or carbon-fiber mainsails.

 Underwater foils can become more specialized, starting with a higher-aspect ratio fin keel with hydrodynamically efficient bulbs for ballast.
 On some racing yachts, a canting keel shifts angle from side to side to promote sailing with less heeling angle (sideway tilt), while other underwater foils take care of leeway (sideways motion).

+An example for a full-rigged ship yacht which is also one of the world's most complex and largest sailing yachts at 88 m (289 ft) is the Maltese Falcon.

 Motor yachts

-Motor yachts range in length from 33-130 ft before they are considered super-yachts or mega-yachts, which are 40 m and longer.
+Motor yachts range in length from 33-130 ft before they are considered superyachts, which are 40 m and longer.
 They also vary by use, by style, and by hull type.
 As of April 2020 a 600 ft yacht, REV Ocean, was under construction, which when launched would replace the 590 ft Azzam as the longest superyacht.
-As superyachts have grown size, the distinction between a yacht and a ship (perhaps converted for personal use) has become unclear.
-A proposed definition for calling a vessel a yacht rather than a ship would if it was constructed solely for personal use and has a combined occupancy of less than 100, including crew.